On this Day August 18

 1962 – Two days after firing Pete Best, The Beatles introduce new drummer Ringo Starr in time for a performance in Birkenhead, England.
 Starr was no stranger to the band, having stood in on several occasions in Hamburg and Liverpool, where he primarily played for Rory Storm and the Hurricanes.

-1920 – The state of Tennessee ratifies the 19th Amendment to the Constitution, guaranteeing women throughout the U.S. the right to vote.
-The amendment is the product of more than 70 years of struggle by woman suffragists.
+1920 – Tennessee becomes the 36th state to ratify the 19th Amendment to the Constitution guaranteeing women across the U.S. the right to vote.
+The amendment is the product of a more than 70-year struggle by suffragists.
+It takes effect on August 26, 1920.

 1936 – Oscar-winning actor, director, producer and Sundance Film Festival founder Robert Redford (“Barefoot in the Park,” “Butch Cassidy and the Sundance Kid,” “The Candidate,” “The Way We Were,” “The Sting,” “All the President’s Men,” “Ordinary People,” “Out of Africa,” “Legal Eagles,” “Captain America: The Winter Soldier”)